rremple/intervalidus/readme.md

 libraryDependencies += "io.github.rremple" %% "intervalidus" % "<version>"
 ```

-For more on usage including other artifacts, Scala 2 considerations, GitHub Package authentication, etc., see
+For more on usage including other artifacts, Scala 2 considerations, accessing older versions, etc., see
 [expanded usage](usage.md).

 ### Goals, Non-Goals, Background, and Motivation: